 Correct or delete an incorrect notification

-Do not use the forms provided for correcting or deleting a notification to report a movement of a position, or the closing out of a position.
+Do not use the notifications provided for correcting or deleting a notification to report a movement of a position, or the closing out of a position.
 These notification types should only be used when you have given us incorrect information in a notification.

-Notes for using the forms
+Notes for using the forms on ESS

-Exemptions from the SSR
+Exemptions from the UK SSR

 Market makers and authorised primary dealers may not have to comply with these obligations when undertaking market-making activities in the instruments and using an exemption from the SSR.